 Also, fun fact, the quote above, was never mentioned in the book or uttered in the original 1931 Dracula movie, here’s a short quote, that does appear in the book “The blood is the life!”.

-There are various different events on from music, movies, lectures, horror makeup tutorials, debates and walking literary tours.
+There are various different events from music, movies, lectures, horror makeup tutorials, debates and walking literary tours.